diegoedison05/challenge-1-javascript-encrypter/README.md

 ## Function

-This program recived text and convert the vocals in other worlds (encrypt), the result is show next to original text.
+This program recived text and convert the vowels in other words (encrypt), the result is show next to original text.
 Also it allows decrypt text and result too is show at the same way.

 And the last function, copy text encrypt or decrypt to clipboard.